goradd/got/README.md

 Build your application and go to `http://localhost:8000` in your browser, to see your results

 ## License
-Got is licensed under the MIT License.
+GoT is licensed under the MIT License.

 ## Acknowldgements